genome21/roblogic-codespace-template/CONTRIBUTING.md

 - The code passes all tests and builds successfully
 - The changes are accompanied by appropriate unit tests

 We will review your pull request and provide feedback as soon as possible.
-Thank you for your interest in contributing to the ML-DL Codespace Template!
+Thank you for your interest in contributing to the Roblogic Codespace Template!